markshih91/markshih91.github.io/content/_index.md

 ---
-title: About Me
 ---
 <p>
 <img src="/raw/images/me.png" align="right" width="180" hspace="5" vspace="5">

 I`m a Researcher of Computer Vision and Artificial Intelligence at Juefx Technology Co., Ltd. My research interests are Computer Vision, Machine Learning and Deep Learning.
-I'm also interested in more applied problems with nice theoretical components in Mathematices.
-Here are some of my favorite site/blog [links](/links).
+I'm also interested in Mathematices.
 I obtained my M.S. in Pure Mathematics from [AMSS, Chinese Academy of Sciences](http://www.amss.ac.cn/) in May 2019.
 I finished my undergrad in Information and Computing Science at Chongqing University of Technology in 2013, and won several Competition Awards in Mathematics.

+This is my personal blog website, where I post some research work in the field of mathematics.
+Please see [About](/about) for detailed introduction and [Posts](/post) for the list of articles.
+Here are some of my favorite site/blog [links](/links).
 </p>

 ## Research interests: